-I believe it is time to ask to finally and conclusively tackle the question: who is a member of the Nigerian middle class?
+I believe it is time to conclusively tackle the question: who is a member of the Nigerian middle class?
 There are several definitions of “middle class”, many of them not valid for our peculiar context.
 Also, I don’t like all that jargon that economists use.
-I have therefore decided to explain what this thing called middle class is in Nigeria and which people fall into this category.
+I have therefore decided to explain what this thing called middle class is in Nigeria and which person would fall into this category.
 Forget what foreign economists say.
 This is the real deal.

 In Nigeria, a person who is able to purchase a generator for personal use and run said generator every time power goes off is a member of the middle class.
 Note that this is different from the group of lower class people who are able to save to buy generators for their small-scale business like hair or barbing salons.
 Middle class people own a generator at home.

-In this category, lower middle class will be people whose generator cannot power all the appliances in the house and have to make crucial decisions like whether they will run the refrigerator or the air conditioner.
+In this category, lower middle class will be people whose generator cannot power all the appliances in the house and who have to make crucial decisions like whether they will put on the refrigerator or the air conditioner.
+Not both.
 The upper middle class are those whose generators can carry all the appliances they own and who don’t have to worry about the refrigerator being off when the generator is being turned on.
-So, in a lower middle class house, you will likely hear someone screaming as they try to turn on the noisy generator: "una don off evrytin?"
+So, in a lower middle class house, you will likely hear someone screaming as they try to turn on the noisy generator: “una don off evrytin?”

 I know that we don’t have a big cinema culture, but at least in our major cities, this is one way to know persons who are in the middle class.
-Middle class Nigerians can afford movie tickets, often for themselves and their families or lovers as frequently as once every week.
+Middle class Nigerians can afford movie tickets, often for themselves and their families or lovers as frequently as (once or more) every week.
 What differentiates the middle class from others is that they can also afford the overpriced popcorn that is traditionally part of the cinema experience.
 While lower class people can save and go to the cinema on special occasions like Eid, Easter or Christmas, the middle class person doesn’t need a special occasion to go to the cinema.
 In this category, the upper middle class people actually avoid the cinema on public holidays so as to avoid mixing with the lower class people who have saved to enjoy this experience.
+You can’t be mixing with lower class people.
+God did not elevate you for nothing.

 A middle class Nigerian often has a car.
 If they do not have a car it is usually because they are saving to buy a really cool car and would rather take taxis than go through the stress of driving a problematic second-hand Japanese car.
-However, some lower class people happen upon some cash and buy cars like those who are able to save and buy taxis.
+However, some lower class people happen upon some cash and buy cars — like those who are able to save and buy taxis or cars which they use for transportation, like Uber.
 There are cars and there are cars.

 Nigerians of all social classes love to travel.
 Yes, they may all be travelling for different reasons, but they all at least try to travel.
 While many in the lower class may not be able to afford to travel or meet visa requirements, a few do, either smuggling their way to Europe and finding a way to stay illegally or taking the dangerous trip by sea or desert.
 Middle class Nigerians, however take pride in their travels.
 They invest in their travels.
 They talk about where they have been and show off items they bought from abroad.

-Lower middle class Nigerian conversations typically begin with phrases like:
+Lower middle class Nigerian conversations are peppered with phrases like:

 When I was in London (or Hoostun Tezas [Houston, Texas] or Atlanta or Dubai or Chicago [pronounced Tchicago] or Europe…)